Preservation Awards Application FAQs

 The Conservancy reserves the right to disqualify any application that we do not receive by the 5:00 p.m. deadline on November 9, even if it was submitted but not received due to technical or delivery error.

 We will refund any fees for applications we do not receive.

 Does the Conservancy have guidelines for submitting photographs?

-All applications must include a Microsoft PowerPoint presentation with twenty-five to fifty images (preferred, but no hard minimum or maximum) on a plain black background, one image per slide.
-If needed, brief captions in a text box underneath the image may be included for context.
+All applications must include twenty-five to fifty images (preferred, but no hard minimum or maximum) and an MS Word document with a brief caption for each photograph.

-The presentation should include a wide range of images, including historic views, before/after shots, construction photos, and other images with people in them, as these help bring the story to life.
+Images should include historic views, before/after shots, construction photos, and other images with people in them, as these help bring the story to life.